ljoonal/NeosPeeps/README.md

 All the following functionality, in under 5MB:

-- Listing your friends
+- Listing your friends, along the sessions that they're focused on.

 ![Screenshot of friends list](static/friends-list.png)

-- Listing all the sessions, or only the ones that your friends are in
+- Listing the details of all public sessions, or only the ones that your friends are in

 ![Screenshot of sessions list](static/sessions-list.png)